leontoddjohnson/etc/content/docs/coding/movements/_index.md

 # movements

-movements is a sequencer of preloaded samples or of slices from recorded input.
+movements is a sequencer of samples from audio files or of slices from recorded input.

 **requirements**